Last Updated on November 22, 2020 by Oddmund Groette

 - Skin in the game: All employees have a significant stake in the bank via the Oktogonen Fund.

 - Decentralized structure, bottom-up, not top-bottom: The branches and managers manage their own loan book.
 The decentralized structure and culture are the main reasons why I’m long.
 The culture is extremely difficult to replicate.
-Decentralization means quick response if borrower face problems, those who work closest to the customer will make the most sensible decisions.
+Decentralization means quick response if borrowers face problems, those who work closest to the customer will make the most sensible decisions.
 The branches’ independence enables them to have a very strong local presence, leading to long-term customer relationships and getting to know the customer really well.

 - The mutual fund division gains market share.

 - Impeccable reputation, the bank scores consistently the best in its home markets.
-Because of this it has low funding costs.
+Because of this, it has low funding costs.

-- In the long run the compounding effect makes sure the best managed banks outperform the cheaper ones.
-Thus, I own Handelsbanken despite it’s trading at much higher multiples than for example Danske Bank.
+- In the long run the compounding effect makes sure the best-managed banks outperform the cheaper ones.
+Thus, I own Handelsbanken despite its trading at much higher multiples than for example Danske Bank.

 - It’s trading at its lowest multiple in over a decade.
-Thus, I expect 10-13% annual return over the next decade.
+Thus, I expect a 10-13% annual return over the next decade.

 Good investments don’t have to be original or very exhaustive.
 I believe these five charts from Handelsbanken’s 2019 annual report summarize pretty well the advantages Handelsbanken has over its peers:

 Svenska Handelsbanken: Historical return on equity and customer satisfaction.